 The Government has provides substantial funding to promote and develop primary school sport.
 It is jointly provided by the Departments for Education, Health and Culture, Media and Sport and goes directly to primary schools to be spent on improving the quality of sport and PE for all their children.

 OFSTED plays a significant role in ensuring that schools target this funding in areas which will lead to clear outcomes in raising standards and opportunities in PE and school sport for all children throughout the Primary Phase.

-The yearly primary PE and sports premium is paid in two instalments by the Secretary of State for Education to academies and free schools as stated in section 14 of the Education Act 2002.
-5/12ths is paid in September, with the remaining 7/12ths later in the school year.
-Allocations are calculated using the number of pupils in years 1 to 6 (as recorded in the January 2016).
-For the academic year 2016/17 Shorne Church of England School received £8900 – a lump sum of £8,000 plus £900 (£5 per pupil in Year 1 to Year 6 – year R is excluded from the funding.)
-It is expected that the funding for 2017/2018 will be the same.
+The yearly primary PE and sports premium is paid in two instalments by the Secretary of State for Education to academies and free schools as stated in the Education Act 2002.
+7/12ths is paid in October/November, with the remaining 5/12ths later in the school year, normally at the beginning of May.
+Allocations are calculated using the number of pupils in Years 1 to 6 (as recorded in the January 2017 census).
+For the academic year 2017/18 Shorne Church of England School received £17,790 – a lump sum of £16,000 plus £1,790 (£10 per pupil).
+Funding for 2018/2019 will be on the same basis, using the January 2018 census.

 Purpose of the premium

 The premium must be used to fund additional and sustainable improvements in the provision of PE and sport for the benefit of primary-aged pupils during each academic year to encourage the development of healthy, active lifestyles.
 This means that the premium should be used to: